m4r35n357/ODE-Playground/README.md

 * ln
 * abs

-Using these higher level functions, Newton's method is implemented trivially, but I have also provided implementations of bisection and arbitrary degree Householder methods for comparison.
+Using these higher level functions, Newton's method is implemented trivially, but I have also provided implementations of bisection and arbitrary degree Householder (c only) methods for comparison.
 The playground.py script generates the first 12 derivatives of a "model" function along with the value itself, across a range of the input variable.
 Optionally it will analyse that range for roots, extrema and inflection points using the lower order derivatives.
 Here is a seventh-degree polynomial model by way of example, and a trigonometric identity as a check of the sin and sqr functions: